-- Pro tip: If you're adding diapers to your registry, register for multiple sizes (two boxes of infant, two boxes of size 1, two boxes of size 2, etc.).
+- Pro tip: If you’re adding diapers to your registry, register for multiple sizes (one box of infant, two boxes of size 1, two boxes of size 2, etc.).
 We registered for diapers without specifying how many boxes of each size and ended up with all newborn diapers.
-Unfortunately, Isla grew out of them pretty quickly and we ended up with 3 boxes of infant diapers that we couldn't use.
+Unfortunately, Isla grew out of them pretty quickly and we ended up with three boxes of infant diapers that we couldn’t use.

-- $ saving tip: Subscribe to Amazon's Mama Bear brand and receive up to 15% off automatic deliveries.
+- $ saving tip: You can subscribe to Amazon’s Mama Bear brand and receive up to 15% off automatic deliveries.

 - Diaper balm

 - Baby wipes

 - We tried an array of different baby wipes.
 We found that most included ingredients we weren’t comfortable using on our babe’s virgin skin (fragrances, chlorine, petrochemicals, formaldehyde, parabens, phenols, etc.) or the wipe itself was dry and difficult to use without being abrasive.
 Every child’s skin is different, but in our experience, Pampers Aqua Pure Sensitive Water Wipes was a cost-effective option, didn’t cause irritation and had the perfect amount of moisture for wiping.